last modified: 14-09-2019

 Who is it shared with?

-If you are a Charity Fast-Tracker, we will share your information with Child.org so that you are able to work with them directly (you specifically consent to this when you apply for the course).
+If you are a Charity Fast-Tracker, we may share your information with our course partners (such as Child.org) so that you are able to work with them directly.
+We will specifically get your consent as part of any applicable course.

 Otherwise, we will not share your data with anyone.